jieunjeong09/Seurat/README.md

 ## Input and output

-Input is a directory in 10X Genomics format, barcodes.tsv for column names = cell identifiers, features.tsv.gz for rows, genes with pairs of symbols, ENSEMBL (unique) and HUGO (sometimes missing or not unique).
+Input can be a directory in 10X Genomics format, barcodes.tsv for column names = cell identifiers, features.tsv.gz for rows, genes with pairs of symbols, ENSEMBL
+HUGO (sometimes missing or not unique).

 Output directory has two visualization files, and a table with a row for every cell giving coordinates in PCA vi sualization

 ## Usage:

-from command line, it will be `Rscript seurat.R path_to_input_directory`
+One can run

 ### Preprocessing package with interactions